xasos/UIUC-API/README.md

  -

 ## Expo
-Some apps built using this API:
+Some apps built using this API - if you've built an app using this API, feel free to add it by sending a PR!

 | Name | Description | URL |
 | ---- | ---- | ---- |
 | uiuc-cli | CLI to university services | https://github.com/xasos/uiuc-api |

-*If you are using Hook, please let me know and I'll showcase your app here.*

 ## Statistics
 So far, x users have used the API and over y requests have been made!